• Skip to primary navigation

 Both are flatbreads from the Middle East and often eaten as a staple.

-They are alike in terms of shape, texture, and flexibility in cooking.
+They are alike in terms of shape, texture, and flexibility in cooking - see flatbread vs bread comparison for a closer look at how flatbreads relate to loaves.

 The round shape and soft texture of these breads comes from basic ingredients like flour, water, yeast, and salt.